 Figure 3-16 shows a sample trial balance after I enter the inventory, accounts receivable, and accounts payable balances.
-(These account balances get set up indirectly, as I note in the sidebar "For accountants and bookkeepers only," later in this chapter.)
+(These account balances get set up indirectly, as I note in the sidebar "For accountants and bookkeepers only" later in this chapter.)
 When you set up your Item, Customer, and Vendor lists, you also create account balances for inventory, accounts receivable, and accounts payable.

-You can produce your own half-complete trial balance from inside QuickBooks by clicking the Report Center icon and choosing Reports Accountants & Taxes Trial Balance.
+You can produce your own half-complete trial balance from inside QuickBooks by clicking the Report Center icon and choosing Reports ↔ Accountants & Taxes ↔ Trial Balance.
 QuickBooks displays the trial balance report in a document window.

-If you need to do so, enter the conversion date in the As Of box by clicking in the box and typing the conversion date in MM/DD/YYYY format.
-Figure 3-16, for example, shows the conversion date 6/30/2016 on the As Of line.
+If you need to do so, enter the conversion date in the From box by clicking the box and typing the conversion date in MM/DD/YYYY format.
+Figure 3-16, for example, shows the conversion date 6/30/2017 on the To line.
 You can set the From box to any value; the From and To range just needs to end with the conversion date.
 Make a note of the credit and debit balances shown for the Uncategorized Income and Uncategorized Expenses accounts.